Active-Animals/Website/docs/ontology/editing.md

 ##### Creating
 Annotate with hasDefinition, and sub-annotate that with dc:source and dc:contributor (even if you are the creator of the term).
 Every definition must be sourced, even if not quoted.

+##### Multi-sourcing
+Where more than one source is used to create a definition, give each as a sub-annotated dc:source.
+Also quote from each as a skos:scopeNote, but add the source in brackets to link it back, because sub-sub-annotating is not possible in WebProtégé.

 -----